Noah-Huppert/khora-ctf/README.md

 # Overview
 This was my final project for UMass CS 590A systems test and defense.
 It is a container based capture the flag activity.
 It aims to demonstrate how familiar security analysis techniques can be used on a container production environment.
 Docker Compose is used to emulate said container production environment.

 The CTF simulates a traditional client engagement with a fake company named "ACME Company".
 A letter of engagement is provided, and the rest is up to you.
 The CTF wiki however does provide full guides, including solutions, for each flag.
+A `workbench` container is also provided with all the tools you will need to complete this CTF.

 # Run
 The entire CTF is provided as a Docker Compose setup.
 To run it: